Sultanate of Brunei (1368–1888): Arab narratives

-Arab travelers who explored the Malay Archipelago referred to Brunei as "Ka Selatanga," located to the east of Java and southwest of Luzon.
+Arab travellers who explored the Malay Archipelago referred to Brunei as "Ka Selatangaz”.
+It is located to the east of Java and southwest of Luzon.
 Other Arab explorers called it "Zabaj" or "Zabaji," indicating a land known for producing camphor.
 Zabaj or Zabaji is said to be situated near the Thousand Islands in the Philippines.
 Ahmad ibn Majid, a notable Arab navigator who sailed through the Malay Archipelago, referred to Zabaj or Zabaji as "Barni," which corresponds to Brunei.
 Additionally, the South China Sea, which they navigated en route to China, was also named "Laut Barni" or "Brunei Sea."

 The Arab explorers described Brunei's capital as a city built on water, with a hot climate which experienced tidal changes twice a day.
 They noted the presence of peacocks, monkeys, and talking cockatoos, which sported feathers in white, red, and yellow.
 The region was rich in natural resources, producing camphor, gold, spices, nutmeg, and sandalwood.
-The Arab travelers also recognised Brunei as a significant kingdom within the Malay Archipelago, boasting a strong military presence.
+The Arab travellers also recognised Brunei as a significant kingdom within the Malay Archipelago, boasting a strong military presence.
 Its naval bases were strategically located at crucial river estuaries, commanded by a Pengiran and his followers, who were responsible for maintaining the safety and security of the people and the state.

 Most of Brunei's population resided around Brunei Bay, engaging in various occupations such as fishing and farming, while others became skilled sailors, brave warriors, and successful traders.
 According to Arab explorers, Brunei's port was safe, sheltered, and prosperous, attracting merchants from diverse backgrounds, including those from China, Java, Siam, Palembang, Kelantan, Pahang, Cambodia, Makassar, Pattani, and Suluk.
 During this period, the goods traded at Brunei's port included camphor, gemstones, wax, honey, pearls, gold, spices, pottery, silk, tin, rattan, and various foodstuffs.
 The bustling trade and the wide variety of goods exchanged at the port underscore Brunei's significance in the region's commerce and its connections with different cultures.